synqs/rp_awg/README.md

 ## Testing
 1. Next, go to the directory where you have unzipped these files, and in the shell, type `./installscript.sh rpIP` (where rpIP is replaced with the IP/hostname ascertained above)

-2. Please power it down by unplugging it, and plug it back in (then wait a minute for it to boot) before proceeding.

-3. To test out the MDDS, we will send it a test-script, and watch the output on a spectrum analyzer with START freq 0 MHz, and STOP freq 40 MHz.
-Connect OUT1 of the RP to your spectrum analyzer, and in the shell (in the directory of the unzipped files), run (with rpIP replaced with the actual IP address, as above):
+2. To test out the MDDS, connect OUT1 of the RP to your spectrum analyzer, and in the shell (in the directory of the unzipped files), run (with rpIP replaced with the actual IP address, as above):
-`python3 MDDS_Test.py RP_IP=rpIP SOFTWARETRIGGER=1`
+`python3 MDDS_Test.py rpIP`

+## NOTES:
 - To build your own script, simply copy MDDS_Test.py into a new file and modify it; the format of the data to be sent to the MDDS is explained within the .py file!

-- To use the hardware triggering, simply replace "SOFTWARETRIGGER=1" with "SOFTWARETRIGGER=0", and supply a TTL trigger to the extension connector "DIO0_P" ("exp_p_in[0]" in the old RP notation) as defined in "http://redpitaya.readthedocs.io/en/latest/developerGuide/125-14/extent.html"

-## NOTES:
 - The TCPIP server running on the RP is not terribly robust-- if you can no longer connect properly please power down the RP, power it back up, and try again.
 - installscript.sh disables all web-server functionality for the memory card in RP, and replaces all FPGA functionality; if you would like to use the standard configuration (oscilloscope, signal generator, AWG, etc...) prepare a separate memory card for this purpose